russellbits/Writing/Fiction/02.short-stories/05.untouchable/story.md

----
++++
 Title: Untouchable
 Notes:
 Nicolle Bradford:
 Untouchable notes

 +	“Doll face” confuses the era of the story.
 The story is not set in the 1930s Agreed—if it was me saying it, it would make sense.
-+	Else is wearing a dress with the pattern designed by Jason’s robots
++	Elsa is wearing a dress with the pattern designed by Jason’s robots
 +	AWESOME
 Huh?
 Jason always refers to the backyard tub as his fishpond Huh?
 Chinese guy either says the line, “Hey wife!
 I sell notha' cheap, dumb fish to stupid, white man!" in English, or the line is scrapped.
-	◦	Where are they when they buy the fish?
++ Where are they when they buy the fish?
 Walking down the street, at a market, inside a shop, at a cafe, looking at all the bowls of fish at a Chinatown sidewalk stall?
-	◦	If you can’t catch the fish, how did he get it in the bowl?
++ If you can’t catch the fish, how did he get it in the bowl?
-	◦	“I didn’t catch it, it jumped in on its own because it’s magic” ◦	All the online comments are responding to Elsa’s Instagram post of her wearing the dress at the opening scene.
++	“I didn’t catch it, it jumped in on its own because it’s magic”
++	All the online comments are responding to Elsa’s Instagram post of her wearing the dress at the opening scene.
+YES
-	◦	Are the comments what triggers Elsa’s disappearances and pill taking?
++	Are the comments what triggers Elsa’s disappearances and pill taking?
-	◦	Move scene where Elsa rings Jason from a bar to Jess’s place or somewhere intimate where they are hanging out.
++	Move scene where Elsa rings Jason from a bar to Jess’s place or somewhere intimate where they are hanging out.
 Makes it clear that he is choosing Jess over Elsa in this instance.
-	◦	Elsa needs a connection to the fish
++	Elsa needs a connection to the fish
-	◦	Why/how are Jason and Jess friends?
++	Why/how are Jason and Jess friends?
----
++++

 # Untouchable